Jorge Arteaga (racing driver): Reality TV Series

-During the 2010 racing season, Jorge Arteaga was filmed for a reality TV series entitled NASCAR Mexico 24/7 which followed the behind-the-scenes happenings of NASCAR from the perspective of the FCV Racing Team.
+During the 2010 racing season, Arteaga was filmed for a reality TV series entitled NASCAR Mexico 24/7 which followed the behind-the-scenes happenings of NASCAR from the perspective of the FCV Racing Team.
 It was broadcast on Speed TV in Latin America during race weeks.

-Social Responsibility
+Social responsibility

 Equipo Nutricion

-Equipo Nutricion (The Nutrition Team) was established by Jorge Arteaga in partnership with La Huerta and Red Baron to provide support to Mexico's poor and malnourished.
+Equipo Nutricion (The Nutrition Team) was established by Arteaga in partnership with La Huerta and Red Baron to provide support to Mexico's poor and malnourished.
 After each race he works with local government and institutions to donate 12 tonnes of frozen vegetables to those who need it most in the municipality of the racetrack.
 He has pledged to increase his donation to 22 tonnes after each race he wins.
 During the 2009 season he donated 190 tonnes of frozen vegetables.

 Along with their donations, they aim to raise awareness for malnutrition and obesity by conducting chats in schools to combat the problem at a grassroots level.

-Nowadays, he runs his own company, named "Holistic", a artisanal frozen goods company based in his hometown Aguascalientes.
+Nowadays, Arteaga runs his own company, named "Holistic", a artisanal frozen goods company based in his hometown Aguascalientes.